SingaporeLion/security-pocs/README.md

-# Security-pocs
+# Security PoCs

-Minimal reproducible proof-of-concept tests for protocol and smart contract issues.
+Public notes on how to structure reproducible proof-of-concept work for protocol and smart contract issues.

-## Purpose
-This repository contains small, focused reproductions designed to validate concrete technical findings.

-## Style
+## Focus
-- Minimal setup
-- Direct reproduction path
+- reproduction design
-- Clear expected vs observed result
+- expected vs observed behavior
+- minimal failure paths
-- Practical, testable impact
+- impact validation
+- PoC writing discipline

+## Note
+This repository is intentionally focused on public methodology and structure rather than private contest material.